 Resisting association with the feminist movement, she left Los Angeles and moved to Topanga Canyon, an isolated area west of Los Angeles, that allowed her to focus on her work and family.
 Her brand of West Coast Minimalism featured a shiny surface – “finish fetish” – made by her adding metallic flakes to paint for added brilliance.

 During her early years in L.A.
 Corse created light boxes out of argon tubes and squares of light, that appeared to hover in space.
-She did her own electrical engineering, and for her 1970s “Black Earth Series” built her own kiln.
+She did her own electrical engineering, and for her 1970s “Black Earth Series” she molded her works in clay from plaster impressions she made of a large flat rock near her studio.
+She fired the resulting ’tiles’ in an oversized kiln, which she built herself.

 In 1968, Corse began “The Cold Room,” an immersive environment in which a wireless light box hangs in near-freezing temperatures, forcing a viewer to focus on the light itself.
 Over many years, she struggled for financing and studied physics to plan and build parts of the work herself.
 It was completed in 2017 and was able to be fully displayed as a completed work.
 “Finishing the piece has finally made the past present for me.
 Was it five minutes ago?
 Five years?
 Fifty?”